guss77/kickgogo-wordpress-plugin/README.md

 Note that if the campaign funding passes the goal, the value shown will be higher than 100%.

+#### Current Campaign Funding Progress Bar

+Use the `[kickgogo-progress]` short code to show the current progress of the campaign as a progress bar.

+The short code takes the following parameters:

+ * `name` (**Required**) - Specify the name of the campaign for which to display the current percentage.
+Can also be the numeric ID of the campaign as shown in the campaign list.
+If this is not specified or an invalid value is specified, the short code will show an error message instead of the progress bar.

+ Note that the progress bar only goes as far as %100 - if the campaign is over funded, the bar will still show 100%.

 #### Club Login Page

 Use the `[kickgogo-club-login]` short code to create a club login form.
 This is needed to support the `club` attribute of the main `[kickgogo]` shortcode.